 Easy vegan salads don’t have to be boring.
 Humble ingredients but dressed for success with the help of a couple of reliable herbs.
 We love to help elevate the good ol’ avocado and tomato salad into something stunning on the eye AND delicious to eat.

-- Rinse mushrooms and cut into quarters.
+- Cut mushrooms into quarters.
 Heat medium sized fry pan over medium heat, add 2 tbsp olive oil and sage leaves.
 Let sage infuse the oil for about 30 seconds.
 Add mushrooms to fry pan and cook for until soft.
 Remove from heat and set aside to assemble.

 - Cut avocado in half with skin on and remove pit using teaspoon.
 Peel skin off and place avocado cut side down.
 Then cut each half into 6-7 long slices.
 Squeeze lemon juice to stop the avocado from going brown.